Vale of TearsYielded Hearts and Altered Perspectives

 Depending on how secure we are as people, how far advanced we are along the path towards grief resolution, and perhaps also on how confident we are in God’s sovereignty over the situations we find ourselves in, we are likely to respond in very different ways when major difficulties come our way.

-Some of us find it relatively easy to trust, while others are inclined to object and put up a fight: “Lord, I couldn’t possibly do that,” we protest – although our arguments usually fail to impress anyone except ourselves.
+Some of us find it relatively easy to praise and trust; others of us are more inclined to adopt a catastrophic view of things and to complain loudly!
+“Lord, I couldn’t possibly do that,” we protest – although our arguments usually fail to impress anyone except ourselves.
 Even Moses only got so far when he pleaded with the Lord to send someone else!22

 It is profoundly reassuring to remember that the Lord knows all about our physical, spiritual and emotional limitations.
 So far from putting Him off, He almost seems to prefer doing His greatest work despite our weakness.
-Best of all, He starts in enough time to get us to His destination.
-He even takes our “detours” into account!
+Mercifully, He takes our doubts and detours into account, and starts in enough time to get us to His intended destination.

 Reflect and Pray